-Recently appointed the Acting Assistant Principal of Princeton High School, Cecilia Birge has also had extensive experience working in local politics, once serving as the mayor of Montgomery township in New Jersey.
+In this oral history, Cecilia Birge shares her experience of being the Acting Assistant Principal of Princeton High School and navigating the unprecedented challenge of providing quality education during the COVID-19 pandemic.
+Cecilia also discusses her extensive experience in local politics.
+Cecilia once served as the mayor of Montgomery township in New Jersey and is the first Chinese American woman ever to be elected mayor of a New Jersey township.
 After emigrating from Beijing, China many years ago, Cecilia currently sees herself as being a Chinese-American as well as a proud Democrat.
 Cecilia has kept longstanding connections with Chinese communities, citing that she could not have won her former mayorship with just the support of Chinese residents, but at the same time her victory would have been equally unlikely without Chinese support.
-Amidst the pandemic, Cynthia once again mobilized her connections with the Princeton Chinese community to fundraise on GoFundMe and donate personal protective equipment (PPE) to local healthcare workers as well as food to students who are on reduced meal plans.
+Amidst the pandemic, Cecilia once again mobilized her connections with the Princeton Chinese community to fundraise on GoFundMe and donate personal protective equipment (PPE) to local healthcare workers as well as food to students who are on reduced meal plans.
 She also discusses the challenges of being a school administrator during the pandemic.

 As a journalist and photographer, Mengyu Dong started documenting the Black Lives Matter movement shortly after moving to Washington D.C. and witnessing the protests that erupted in response to the death of George Floyd.
 In publishing her photo essay that featured stories from Chinese and Chinese American activists, she wanted to challenge the misinformation spreading in Chinese social media networks and initiate a conversation with family members on racism and racial justice.
 Her photos helped convey the emotionality and intersectionality of the movement.
 Dong also reflected on how her understanding of racism and inequality has evolved in the years since emigrating to the U.S. at the age of 18.
 She expressed the need for the Asian community to adjust their assumptions of the country as a champion of equality and to understand the underlying problems within society.
 She described how anti-Asian hostility fueled by the pandemic coupled with the social uprising of the Black Lives Matter movement have produced a sense of urgency and empathy among members of the Asian community who are coming to realize that they have a stake in speaking out and improving their society.
 Dong stressed that despite antagonism between countries, between abstract ideals, between political struggles, between leaders vying for power, ordinary people still have the appetite for human stories and the desire to connect with each other on a human level.